is one of the most versatile polymers available.

 Therefore, a stainless steel water tank would offer a sound alternative to corrosion.
 However, the weight was still an issue.
 There were new concerns introduced; namely, material cost and microbial attack of weldments surfaced as a significant issue as field exposure increased.

-The Alternative to Steel, Stainless Steel, Fiberglass, and Aluminum Water Tanks.
+The Alternative to a Steel Water Tank, Stainless Steel, Fiberglass, and Aluminum Water Tanks.

 After considering the numerous alternatives for their rusted and leaking steel water tank, resulting in a light bulb going off.
 Why not a tank made of plastic?
 After completing their research, they discovered that a tank made from homo polypropylene had numerous advantages that made it superior to stainless steel or a fiberglass water tank in many different ways.